NOAA-GFDL/MDTF-diagnostics/README.md

 This document provides basic directions for downloading, installing and running a test of the MDTF framework using sample model data.
 See the [documentation site](https://mdtf-diagnostics.readthedocs.io/en/latest/) for all other information.
 The MDTF package has been tested on UNIX/LINUX, Mac OS, and Windows Subsystem for Linux.

-Throughout this document, `%` indicates the UNIX/LINUX command line prompt and is followed by commands to be executed in a terminal in `fixed-width font`, and `$` indicates strings to be substituted, e.g., the string `$CODE_ROOT` in Section 1.1 should be substituted by the actual path to the MDTF-diagnostics directory.
+Throughout this document, `%` indicates the UNIX/LINUX command line prompt and is followed by commands to be executed in a terminal in `fixed-width font`, and `$` indicates strings to be substituted, e.g., the string `$CODE_ROOT` in section 1.1 should be substituted by the actual path to the MDTF-diagnostics directory.

 ### Summary of steps for running the package

-You will need to download a) the source code, b) digested observational data, and c) two sets of sample model data (Section 1).
-Afterwards, we describe how to install necessary Conda environments and languages (Section 2) and run the framework on the default test case (Section 3).
+You will need to download a) the source code, b) digested observational data, and c) two sets of sample model data (section 1).
+Afterwards, we describe how to install necessary Conda environments and languages (section 2) and run the framework on the default test case (section 3).
 While the package contains quite a few scripts, the most relevant for present purposes are:

 - `conda_env_setup.sh`: automated script for installing necessary Conda environments.
 - `default_tests.jsonc`: configuration file for running the framework.